 In the event of a change of control, as defined in the RUP document, all unvested RUP awards will vest immediately on the date the change of control is consummated, regardless of the holding period and regardless of whether the recipient's employment is terminated.

 SUPERVISORS' COMPENSATION

-The following table sets forth the compensation of the non-employee members of the Board of Supervisors of Suburban during fiscal 2013.
+The following table sets forth the compensation of the non-employee members of the Board of Supervisors of the Partnership during fiscal 2015.